 Women's age and fertility

-A woman in her early to mid-20s has a 25 to 30% chance of getting pregnant every month.
-Fertility generally starts to reduce when a woman is in her early 30s, and more so after the age of 35.
+A woman in her early to mid-20s has a 25–30% chance of getting every month.
+Fertility generally starts to slowly decline when a woman is in her early 30s, and after the age of 35 the decline speeds up.
 By age 40, the chance of getting pregnant in any monthly cycle is around 5%.

 - 43% for women aged 30 to 34 years